3 Common Types of Overtime & Labor Law Violations by Restaurants

 There are 3 main ways in which Restaurants continue to violate the FLSA laws regarding overtime and labor:

 Cooks and kitchen workers are notorious for working long, hard hours.
-Some restaurants try to shirk their legal duty by paying workers a fixed salary that does not provide them with adequate compensation and cheats them out of overtime pay.
+Some restaurants try to shirk their legal duty by paying workers a set amount per day (day rate) or a fixed salary that does not provide them with adequate compensation and cheats them out of overtime pay.

 Recently, in Ann Arbor Michigan, seven restaurants were forced to pay nearly $150,000 to more than 100 employees for their wage and hour violations.
-While some of the restaurants blamed clerical or computer information as the reason, investigators found serious violations in multiple restaurants.
-They found some non-exempt employees were paid salaries and no overtime when they routinely worked in excess of 60 hours a week.
-They also found that poor record-keeping and misclassification of employees caused some employees to earn less than minimum wage.
+While some of the restaurants blamed clerical or computer information as the reason, the investigation found serious violations in multiple restaurants.
+Some non-exempt employees were paid salaries and no overtime when they routinely worked in excess of 60 hours a week, and poor record-keeping and misclassification of employees caused some employees to earn less than minimum wage.

 2. Tip Pool Violations

-The Fair Labor Standards Act establishes clear guidelines regarding the rules for pooling of tips; but employers continue to violate its mandate.
+The Fair Labor Standards Act establishes clear guidelines regarding the rules for pooling of tips; but employers continue to violate the law.

 An employer can require tipped personnel such as waiters, waitresses, counter personnel, bussers and bartenders to combine their tips into a shared tip pool.
-However, this tip pool cannot include individuals who do not customarily receive tips, such as dishwashers, chefs or owners/managers.
-Including such workers can invalidate the entire tip pooling arrangement.
+The tip pool may be shared among “back of house” workers who do not customarily receive tips, such as dishwashers, expeditors or chefs – if the employer does not take a tip credit.
+However, this tip pool cannot include individuals who are owners, managers or supervisors, regardless of whether the employer takes a tip credit.

 The labor laws do not specify a specific monetary amount or percentage that employees must contribute to tip pools.
 However, the employer is required to inform the employees of any such arrangement and is prohibited from retaining the tips for his or her own purpose.